Value-Based Payment: Building a Financially Sustainable Palliative Care Service

 CAPC strongly recommends that programs work with legal and financial professionals in developing payment contracts.
 Share these tools with your legal team to get a head start on safe contracting.

-The "Memorandum of Understanding" or MOU is a brief document that outlines mutual responsibilities.
+The "Memorandum of Understanding" (MOU) is a brief document that outlines mutual responsibilities.
 Follow this outline to draft an MOU (must be reviewed by legal counsel).

-Understanding contract protections for downside risk, such as exclusion of outliers and stop-loss provisions.
+Contract strategies and protections for reducing downside risk, such as exclusion of outliers and stop-loss provisions.

 Key contract clauses including term, termination, quality reporting parameters, and risk corridors.